axllent/silverstripe-scaled-uploads/README.md

 - SilverStripe 4+
 - GD support in PHP

+For SilverStripe 3, please refer to the [SilverStripe3 branch](https://github.com/axllent/silverstripe-scaled-uploads/tree/silverstripe3).

 ## Usage

 Simply install the module.
 All images are (by default) scaled to a maximum size of 960px (width) X 800px (height), and auto-rotation (based on EXIF data) for JPG images is by default **on**.
-Please note that EXIF rotation only works if the uploaded image is larger than the specified values, and of course is present.

 ## Configuration